hkak03key/terraform-provider-command/docs/data-sources/command.md

 ### Required

 - **command** (List of String) execute command and args.
-NOTE: This will 2nd or later args of exec.CommandContext().
+NOTE: These will be 2nd or later args of exec.CommandContext().

 ### Optional